Thompson scores 60 as Warriors pound Pacers

-Thompson's 60 points came in just 29 minutes, making him even better than Bryant in that regard.
-He became the first NBA player ever to score at least 60 points without playing 30 minutes.

-"We know he's capable of that," gushed Warriors coach Steve Kerr, who saw Thompson pour in an NBA-record 37 points in the third quarter of a win over the Sacramento Kings in January of 2015.
-"It always feels like it's a possibility."

-Thompson, whose previous career high of 52 came in that same game against the Kings on Jan.
-23, 2015, hit 21 of his 33 shots and went 8-for-14 on 3-pointers, helping Golden State complete a two-game season sweep of the Pacers.
+Thompson, whose previous career high had been 52 last season against the Sacramento Kings, hit 21 of his 33 shots and went 8-for-14 on 3-pointers.
+That helped Golden State complete a two-game season sweep of the Pacers.

-The 60-point performance was the first of the NBA season, and first since Bryant went for 60 in his career finale last April.
+The 60-point performance was the first of the NBA season, and first since Kobe Bryant poured in 60 in his career finale last April.

-"It definitely reminded me of it," Thompson said in comparing Monday's effort with his 52-point game.
-"It's a zone to cherish when you're in.
-It's something you don't take for granted because you never know when it's going to happen again."

 The last NBA player to score more than 60 points in a game was LeBron James, who had 61 against Charlotte on March 3, 2014.